 I’ve written a few articles on anxiety and how to manage it.
 Today I will discuss how what we put into our bodies can directly affect the level of anxiety we feel.
 Caffeine, alcohol, tobacco and sugars can all be especially harmful and exacerbate anxiety for those of us who suffer from it.

 Caffeine.
 We love our caffeine!
 Caffeine doesn’t love us, though.
-Research has shown that caffeine can cause people with a genetic predisposition to panic attacks are likely to have more panic attacks due to caffeine consumption.
+Research has shown that caffeine can cause people with a genetic predisposition to panic attacks are likely to have more panic attacks.
 People who are worry-warts, or who have generalized anxiety typically have tense muscles.
 This muscle tension will be greater with caffeine consumption.
 It also increases the physical sensations of folks with social anxiety such as flushing, sweating and shakiness.
+In general, anyone with anxiety will be likely to feel more anxiety due to caffeine intake.
+Caffeine can obviously interfere with sleep as well.

 Slowly reduce your caffeine intake from coffee, sodas, teas, energy drinks, or significant amounts of chocolate.
 Caffeine will likely increase any amount of anxiety you have!
 If coffee is a necessity, try gradually switching to decaf.